EmbarkStudios/texture-synthesis/README.md

     // now we can apply the same transformation of the generated image
     // onto a new image (which can be used to ensure 1-1 mapping between multiple images)
-    // NOTE: it is important to provide same number and image dimensions as the examples used for synthesis
+    // NOTE: it is important to provide same number of input images as the
     // otherwise, there will be coordinates mismatch let repeat_transform_img = generated
         .get_coordinate_transform()